ricomoss/python-april-2014/class3/README.md

 Python and Recursion
 -----------------

-Recursion is the principle of repeating a process on itself repeatedly.
+Recursion is the principle of repeating a process on itself.
 Python, by default, allows 1000 levels of recursion (this can be adjusted manually if needed).
 Let's look at a recursive example.

 Suppose I have $1M and I want to give half of it away.
 Then, I want to give half of the remaining away.
 Then, I want to give half of the remaning away...you get the idea.
 Suppose I want to have enough to buy a Trax pass when I'm done.
 How much would I have left when I'm done?
 This can be solved very easily with recursion.